craftcms/docs/docs/commerce/4.x/upgrading.md

 ### Order Addresses

+Each address can only belong to one owner in the Craft install.

 An order’s addresses (estimated and normal billing + shipping) belong solely to that order.
-If a user designates one of their saved addresses for an order’s shipping or billing, the address will be cloned to that order with references to the original address element stored in `order.sourceBillingAddressId` and `order.sourceShippingAddressId`.
+If a customer designates one of their saved addresses for an order’s shipping or billing, the address will be cloned to that order with references to the original address element stored in `order.sourceBillingAddressId` and `order.sourceShippingAddressId`.

 ### User Addresses